 - Fees vary, and you have to check with the local area website for the campground.

 - The maximum length of stay varies by location.
-Most places it’s about two weeks out of each month.
+In most places, it’s about two weeks out of each month.

 - You have to drop off your fee within thirty minutes of arrival.